Sweaty babies aren’t fun to hold, and they can’t be comfortable when they’re hot in their car seat on long car rides.

 - Cooling towels: If you’re in a pinch and you need to help your baby cool off quickly, cooling towels are beneficial.
 This helps bring down the body temperature and alleviate overheating.
 Cooling towels should only be used over the car seat harness, never underneath.

 Never put anything behind a baby’s head or neck because anything that causes the baby’s head to be pushed forward can compromise their airway

 - Sweating is OK!
 As long as your baby doesn’t show signs of overheating, a little sweat will not hurt them.
 Sweating is the body’s natural response to regulating body temperature.

 1. Blocking the Sun

-These are really nice when you’re out and about and your car is parked in a sunny area or your driveway isn’t shaded.
+These are really nice when you’re out and about and your car is parked in a sunny area or if your driveway isn’t shaded.
 There are a few different types of reflective sunshades:

 2. Light-Colored Car Seats

-I’m not telling you to buy a new car if you have dark seats but cars with a lighter interior have an advantage.
+I’m not telling you to buy a new car if you have dark seats, but cars with a lighter interior have an advantage.
 This also goes for your child’s car seat.